readium/webpub-manifest/profiles/epub.md

 ### contains

-While the media type is the main way to identify the nature of a resource in a Link Object, in certain cases it isn't sufficient enough:
+While the media type is the main way to identify the nature of a resource in a Link Object, in certain cases it isn't sufficient because:

-* a number of metadata standards either rely on XML and JSON without defining a specific media type (ONIX, XMP)
+* a number of metadata standards either rely on XML and JSON without defining a specific media type (ONIX, XMP);
-* the media type doesn't indicate if an HTML/XHTML resource relies on MathML, SVG or Javascript, or if some of its resources are not available in the package
+* the media type doesn't indicate if an HTML/XHTML resource contains MathML, SVG or Javascript, or if some of its resources are not available in the package.

 `contains` is meant to convey that information in the Properties Object using an array of string values.